EA31337/EA31337-indicators-common/Oscillator/Volume/README.md

 and validate their effectiveness within your trading strategy before relying on them solely.

+## BWMFI (Bill Williams' Market Facilitation Index)

+Bill Williams' Market Facilitation Index (BWMFI) is a technical indicator developed by renowned trader and author Bill Williams.
+It aims to measure the efficiency and strength of price movements in the market.
+The indicator helps traders assess the ease with which price moves, providing insights into the state of the market and potential trading opportunities.

+The BWMFI is calculated using a combination of price and volume data.
+It takes into account four different combinations of price and volume:

+1. If both price and volume increase compared to the previous period, it indicates a high market facilitation, suggesting strong buyer or seller activity.
+2. If price increases but volume decreases compared to the previous period, it suggests a low market facilitation, indicating potential weakness or lack of participation.
+3. If price decreases but volume increases compared to the previous period, it also indicates a low market facilitation, suggesting a struggle between buyers and sellers.
+4. If both price and volume decrease compared to the previous period, it indicates a high market facilitation, suggesting low activity and potential consolidation.

+The BWMFI indicator is represented by colored bars on a chart.
+Green bars indicate a high market facilitation, indicating a strong trend and active participation.
+Red bars indicate a low market facilitation, suggesting a lack of interest or weak trend.
+Yellow bars represent periods of market consolidation or indecision.

+Traders can use the BWMFI indicator to confirm trends, assess the strength of price movements, and identify potential turning points in the market.
+It can be used in conjunction with other technical analysis tools and trading strategies to make informed trading decisions.

 ## CHO (Chaikin Oscillator)

 The Chaikin Oscillator (CHO) is a technical analysis indicator developed by